aherbert/gdsc-smlm/docs/model_plugins.rst

        This allows testing the residuals threshold to use given the optimum filter for fitting single spots.

+   * - Smart filter
+     - Set to **true** to use a smart filter.
+The filter should be specified using XML in a separate dialog.

    * - Shift Factor
      - Any peak that shifts more than a factor of the initial peak standard deviation is discarded.